 A MIDI controller becomes a hardware (more fun) version of your DAW.

-To help you choose, go check out our guide to the best MIDI Keyboard controllers out there.
+To help you choose, go check out our guide for the best MIDI keyboard controllers out there.

 7. Powered Monitors